-EDUC 678 Field Experience ECE: Birth to 3 2000 010 (35 hours) EDUC 680 EDUC 681 Field Experience ECE: Ages 3 - 5; or Field Experience ECE: Kindergarten (35 hours), and EDUC 683 Field Experience ECE: Ages 6 - 8 Proposals a (30 hours) must submit the required Field Experience nd successfully complete Field Experiences at as prior to Student Teaching (EDUC 672A/B) EDUC 559 Instructional Methods for Students with EDUC 565 Learning Disabilities in Inclusive Settings.
-The Young Child: Language and Literacy Development PSY 511 Psychological Foundations of Teaching & Learning EDUC 657 Teaching Students with Autism and Severe/Profound Disabilities EDUC 692 Observing and Assessing the Young Child with Disabilities experiences toward meet program.
-Th nber of direct contact with children field are built into this course and can be used ing the field experience requirement in the ECI nese field experiences must be listed on the experience log.
-EDUC 578 Infants & Toddlers: Development, Methods, Curriculum & Assessment (Birth - 3) EDUC 580 Pre-Primary Education: Development, Methods, Curriculum & Assessment (Ages 3 - 5) EDUC 625 Serving and Leading in Community and World EDUC 650 EDUC 583 This course can be completed before or after Student Teaching.
-Family and Culture Primary Education: Development, Methods, Curriculum & Assessment EDUC 564 Ch (Ages 6-8) ildren's Literature
+EDUC 678 Field Experience ECE: Birth to 3 (35 hours) EDUC 680 EDUC 681 Field Experience ECE: Ages 3 - 5; or Field Experience ECE: Kindergarten (35 hours), and Proposals a Field Experience ECE: Ages 6 - 8 (30 hours) s must submit the required Field Experience and successfully complete Field Experiences at eks prior to Student Teaching (EDUC 672A/B) EDUC 559 Instructional Methods for Students with Learning Disabilities in Inclusive Settings.
+EDUC 565 The Young Child: Language and Literacy Development PSY 511 Psychological Foundations of Teaching & Learning EDUC 657 Teaching Students with Autism and Severe/Profound Disabilities EDUC 692 Observing and Assessing the Young Child with Disabilities experience meeting the amber of direct contact with children field is are built into this course and can be used toward be field experience requirement in the ECI program. experiences must be listed on the student field log.
+EDUC 578 Infants & Toddlers: Development, Methods, Curriculum & Assessment (Birth - 3) EDUC 580 Pre-Primary Education: Development, Methods, Curriculum & Assessment (Ages 3 - 5) EDUC 625 Serving and Leading in Community and World This course can be completed before or after Student Teaching.

 \All courses must be completed prior to Student Teaching.
-Prior to Admission to Clinical Experience: Student Teaching: